 Stephanie Parker, Star of Gogglebox

 The creators of Gogglebox along with stars of the show Steph and Dom Parker invite delegates to see the workings behind the sofas.
 As well as discussing the duo’s favourite tipple, they’ll take a look at how the idea developed, the secrets behind the show’s casting and how it’s become a global sensation – as well as revealing what’s next.

-In what will be one of our most unmissable sessions, Stuart Murphy, Sky's Director of Entertainment, will interview HBO's President of Programming Mike Lombardo about how HBO continues to attract stellar on and off screen talent, the creative process, the importance of marketing, working with international partners, as well as Mike’s aspirations for the future.
+In one of our most unmissable sessions, Sky's Stuart Murphy interviews HBO's President of Programming Mike Lombardo about attracting stellar talent, the creative process, as well as Mike’s aspirations for the future.

-HBO has long been at the heart of the TV revolution, redefining what we can expect to see on the small screen with ground-breaking series including not just Game of Thrones but the recent True Detective as well as classics such as The Sopranos, The Wire and Sex and The City...
+HBO has long been at the heart of the TV revolution, redefining what we can expect to see on the small screen with ground-breaking series including Game of Thrones and True Detective, as well as classics The Sopranos, The Wire and Sex and The City.

-By any standards it’s been an amazing year for Channel4 – 27 Bafta nominations; eight Bafta wins plus nine RTS awards.
-From drama to news, C4 is the industry’s darling but are the viewers enjoying the shows as much as the judges?
-From the runaway success of Gogglebox to the headlines of Benefit Street, what does Chief Creative Officer Jay Hunt have to say about the channel and its impact?
-And is Channel 4 a better broadcaster for indies to work with, this award-winning year?
-Ask her yourself - put your questions to Jay Hunt through the festival app.
+It's been an amazing year for Channel4 – eight Bafta wins plus nine RTS awards - but are viewers enjoying the shows as much as the judges?
+After a disappointing 2013, peaktime share is up, with decent gains at 8pm weekdays and 9pm looking rosy.
+However, it's down in all-time share thanks to struggles in daytime and at weekends.
+The hits have been more forthcoming this year too, from Gogglebox to Benefits Street, so what does Jay Hunt have to say about the channel and its impact?
+And is Channel 4 a better broadcaster for indies to work with this year?
+Ask her yourself - put your questions to Jay Hunt through the Festival app.

 Amy Hartwick, Senior Vice President, Creative Development, ABC Studios

 Kam Kandola Flynn, Television Events Programmer , BAFTA